Going on holiday for Christmas

-We spent our days exploring the city with the help of the Paris metro system, going to Christmas markets, drinking mulled wine, enjoying the best view of the Eiffel Tower while ice skating right in front of it, exploring the Louvre and visiting the happiest place on Earth: Disneyland.
+We spent our days eating French food, exploring the city with the help of the Paris metro system, going to Christmas markets, drinking mulled wine, enjoying the best view of the Eiffel Tower while ice skating right in front of it, exploring the Louvre and visiting the happiest place on Earth: Disneyland.

 It was my favorite Christmas ever.
 I spent a lot of time with my family, not just on Christmas Day, but before that as well.
 The atmosphere was nice and we sort of escaped from all the hustle Christmas can involve.